Canvas Instructor Guide

 6. Check the This is a Group Assignment box.
 You can assign an assignment to a group set (which contains multiple groups) or to a specific group in a group set:

 • To assign to a specific group, in the "Assign" area, click the x icon next to the "Everyone" label.
+Then type the name of the group in the “Assign to” field and click the group name when it appears in the drop-down.

-7. You can add a due date for the assignment, which allows for late submissions.
+7. You can set a due date for the assignment, which allows for late submissions.
 Alternatively, you can add availability dates and students will only be able to submit during this time frame, with no late submissions allowed.

 Tips